 We sure hope so!
 Check your address on our delivery area map here.
 If you're in the shaded area, then you're in an area where we deliver.

-We deliver on Wednesdays to Northern Virginia and Fredericksburg.
+We deliver on Wednesdays to Northern Virginia, Fredericksburg and Montgomery County, Maryland.
 We deliver on Thursdays to Greater Richmond, Hampton Roads, and Virginia Beach.
 We try to complete all deliveries by 4:00pm.

 If you won't be able to take your order inside right away, be sure you leave out a cold cooler (with ice packs in the summer!) that's big enough to hold your order.
 That'll protect your fresh local food from the elements and hungry critters, too.